rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

 Recognition requires something to recognize.
-If you're evacuated before the signs appear---before the "abomination of desolation standing in the holy place" (Matthew 24:15), which connects to Paul's description of the man of lawlessness "sitting in the sanctuary of God" (2 Thessalonians 2:4)---the believing community itself, not future third temple---before the apostasia removes the katechōn suppression---how can you fulfill Jesus's command: "let the reader understand"?
+If you're evacuated before the signs appear---before the "abomination of desolation standing in the holy place" (Matthew 24:15, Mark 13:14 ), which connects to Paul's description of the man of lawlessness "sitting in the sanctuary of God" (2 Thessalonians 2:4)---the believing community itself, not future third temple---before the apostasia removes the katechōn suppression---how can you fulfill the command: "*let the reader understand*"?

 You can't be "not surprised" by something you're removed before seeing.